PSModule/Install-PSModuleHelpers/README.md

 This GitHub Action is a part of the [PSModule framework](https://github.com/PSModule).
 It is recommended to use the [Process-PSModule workflow](https://github.com/PSModule/Process-PSModule) to automate the whole process of managing the PowerShell module.

+## What this action does

+- Removes any existing instances of the `Helpers` module from the PowerShell session.
+- Copies the latest version of the `Helpers` module into the PowerShell module directory.
+- Imports the `Helpers` module, ensuring it is available for subsequent steps.

+This action helps maintain consistency and reliability across workflows that depend on the PSModule framework.

 ## Usage